CONTACT US

 The Cushman & Wakefield Asset Services team manages over 167,000 units nationwide, making our team one of the largest third-party management providers in the country.
 This scale generates a wealth of data and analytics, which we share regularly through articles like this and our multifamily newsletter, Multifamily Digest.
 Because this data is proprietary to our clients, we do not share aggregate levels for most metrics.
 However, broader trends offer valuable insights into market performance.

-With more than 167,000 units managed nationwide, the Cushman & Wakefield management team is constantly diving into the data gleaned from our boots-on-the-ground experience and operational expertise.
-Analyzing trends like these helps our clients make informed decisions about their assets, closely monitor performance with a trusted partner, and take a predictive approach to underwriting.
-We’re excited to see what the data reveals next quarter and look forward to sharing those insights.
+With more than 167,000 units managed nationwide, the Cushman & Wakefield management team is constantly diving into the data gleaned from our boots-on-the-ground experience and expertise in operations.
+Looking at trends like these allows our clients to make smart decisions with their assets, monitor performance closely with a trusted management partner, as well as be predictive in their underwriting.
+We’re excited to see what the data shows us next quarter and look forward to sharing those insights.

 Multifamily Property Management that Drives Value